 In the indication of duration of a completed action:

-With the proposition НА followed by the accusative case.
+With the preposition НА followed by the accusative case.
 Note that this construction is used after the action has been completed.

 To indicate your support for someone of something: